bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/2_Managing_Files_With_MS_Graph/WriteDataOneData.md

 ## Set file in OneDrive from Graph API.

-In UWP project go to **OneDriverHelper.cs** UploadItem method and follow the steps:
+In UWP project go to **Helpers/OneDriverHelper.cs** UploadItem method and follow the steps:

 - Delete the code